Santería: Demographics

 The scholars of religion Anibal Argüelles Mederos and Ileana Hodge Limonta estimated that in the early 21st century around 8% of Cubans were initiates of Santería, which would amount to between 800,000 and 900,000 people.
 There are a greater number of people who are not initiates but turn to santeros and santeras for assistance on practical matters.
-In 1991, the Cuban anthropologist López Valdés suggested that about 90 percent of Cuba's population practiced some form of religion and that of that 90 percent, a greater number practiced one of the Afro-Cuban religions than "pure Catholicism".
+In 1991, the Cuban anthropologist López Valdés suggested that about 90 percent of Cuba's population practiced some form of religion and of that 90 percent, a greater number practiced one of the Afro-Cuban religions than "pure Catholicism".
 In 2004, Wedel suggested that practitioners of Santería "greatly outnumber" those who practiced Roman Catholicism, Protestantism, or Judaism in Cuba.

 Although also found in rural areas, in Cuba Santería has always been a primarily urban phenomenon, predominating in the north-west provinces of La Habana and Matanzas.
 While it has both Afro-Cuban and Euro-Cuban followers, Wedel noted that in the 1990s Santería was "more common in working-class, low-income neighborhoods dominated by Afro-Cubans."
 Wedel believed that men and women practice in roughly equal numbers.
 Some practitioners grow up in Santería as the children of initiates, although others only approach the religion as adults.
 While it accepts new followers, Santería is a non-proselytizing religion.

 Emigration has spread Santería across most of Latin America and also to the United States and Europe.
-In Mexico, it established a particular presence in Veracruz and Mexico City, in Canada it centred in Toronto, while in Europe casas have been formed in Spain and Germany.
+In Mexico, it established a particular presence in Veracruz and Mexico City, in Canada it centred in Toronto, while in Europe ilés have been formed in Spain and Germany.
 Santería was present in the U.S. by the 1940s, increasing its presence following the Cuban Revolution.
 Clustering in Florida, California, New Jersey, and New York, it attracted converts from varied ethnic backgrounds.
-U.S. casas vary in their ethnic makeup, often reflecting broader racial divisions in U.S. society.
+U.S. ilés vary in their ethnic makeup, often reflecting broader racial divisions in U.S. society.
 Based on his ethnographic work in New York City during the 1980s, Samuel Gregory noted that there Santería was not a "religion of the poor", but contained a disproportionately high percentage of middle-class people such as teachers, social workers, and artists.
 The American Religious Identification Survey of 2001 estimated that there were then approximately 22,000 practitioners in the U.S., although in the mid-1990s the scholar Joseph Murphy suggested that hundreds of thousands of people in the country had engaged with Santería in some form, often as clients.